-Any employee who works overtime should get at least 125% of their regular wages and cannot work more than 12 overtime hours in a week.
+Overtime is capped at 12 hours per week.
+Any factory employee who works overtime should get at least 125% of their regular hourly wage, while shop and office workers should be paid at least 150%.
 While collective bargaining is allowed in Sri Lanka, the laws do not make it easy for unions to conduct business.
 Always check to see if a collective bargaining agreement (CBA) or trade union has power in your industry, as it could influence your employment contract.

 After hiring your new employees, you need to create an onboarding system that will benefit both your new employee and your company.
 Since employment contracts are such a critical part of employment, we recommend reviewing those contracts with employees before they officially start.
 You can also provide a robust training program for employees to learn everything about their new positions and how your company operates.

 If you choose Sri Lanka hiring outsourcing instead of handling the process yourself, you’ll receive many benefits.
 For example, you won’t have to worry about recruiting if you haven’t chosen candidates.
 Globalization Partners will take care of recruiting, onboarding, and meeting all of Sri Lanka’s employment compliance laws.
 You can trust that your employees will have a positive hiring experience, and they’ll help your company by being productive right away.